Mayoralty of Michael Bloomberg: Gun control

 Bloomberg is a strong advocate of gun control and made it a major issue of his administration in his second inaugural address.
 As of 2006, most of the beneficiaries of his donations to Congressional candidates, however, were opponents of gun control.
-Those incumbent Congressmen have had high ratings ("A" to "B+") from interest groups (e.g., National Rifle Association, Gun Owners of America) which oppose gun control.
+Those incumbent Congressmen have had high ratings ("A" to "B+") from interest groups (e.g., National Rifle Association of America, Gun Owners of America) which oppose gun control.

 Bloomberg once said, "I don't know why people carry guns.
 Guns kill people ...".
 Bloomberg is also a co-chair and founder of Mayors Against Illegal Guns Coalition, an organization of 210 mayors whose stated goal is working toward eradicating the use of illegal firearms by criminals.

 In 2006, Bloomberg conducted a number of sting operations in gun stores outside his state.
 In these, city-paid private investigators attempted to illegally purchase handguns for other people (known as a "straw purchase").
 Bloomberg then brought civil charges against stores that did not submit to extensive monitoring from representatives of New York City.
 Reaction to the sting operations was overwhelmingly negative in states where he conducted his sting, prompting an investigation by the Bureau of Alcohol Tobacco and Firearms to determine whether Bloomberg's "sting" violated any federal gun purchase laws.
 Many Second Amendment advocacy groups referred to the mayor's actions as "vigilante."
 The Virginia Citizen's Defense League held a raffle, dubbed the "Bloomberg Gun Giveaway" to help raise sales at affected stores within the commonwealth.
 This, in turn, was received poorly by many groups, especially after the then-recent Virginia Tech shooting.
 The Commonwealth of Virginia overwhelmingly passed legislation against simulated straw purchases such as this, and communicated such personally to Bloomberg.